chrisvidal/death-notes/_posts/2016-10-30-introduction.md

 He is now safe and was healed by living a much healthier lifestyle and totally changing the way he looked at life.
 As an aside, the impact of changing our way of looking at things is really tremendous.

 However, seeing him at the hospital, lying on his bed, so desperate and clinging to life, immediately transported me to the past.
-Suddenly, continuous waves of emotion surged and collapsed on me, in my chest, day after day, pushing me to my limit so that I could no longer keep ignoring the events of the past..
+Suddenly, continuous waves of emotion surged and collapsed on me, in my chest, day after day, pushing me to my limit so that I could no longer keep ignoring the events of the past...

 I had no choice but to face what had happened with my father-in-law with all my vulnerability and strength.
 I was all alone at first.
 Who could I talk to about this, right?
 Anyway, I was barely able to formulate my emotions or articulate any questions.